Board of Directors

 Michael lives near Boston, Massachusetts with his wife and three children, two of whom are affected by GACI/ARHR2.
 Until his children were diagnosed, Michael, like most people, had never heard of GACI/ARHR2.
 He is one of the original founding members of GACI Global and he hopes that GACI Global is a positive resource for new families dealing with a GACI/ARHR2 diagnosis.

 Anne lives near Dallas, Texas with her husband, Jerry and their 4 children.
 The GACI journey for their family has been filled with deep heartache and great joy.
 In 2001 and 2010, their infant sons sadly passed away from Generalized Arterial Calcification of Infancy (GACI).

 When Anne was pregnant in 2013, an amniocentesis indicated their unborn baby had GACI as well.
 At 30 weeks into the pregnancy, Anne received bisphosphonate treatment for their unborn baby.
 The medicine miraculously stopped the calcifications from progressing into their unborn baby’s vital organs.
 At 39 weeks, their daughter was born and she continued to receive treatment for GACI until she was 1 year old.
-Their daughter is soon to be 6 years old and continues to be in good health.
-She is an outgoing and spunky girl who loves life.
+Their daughter continues to be in good health and she is an outgoing and spunky girl who loves life.